allfou/videosearchengine/README.md

 # Simple Video Search Engine

-Simplified version of a Video Search Engine that extracts content from Youtube videos based on a set of keywords.
+This open source project inspired from http://scan.video (private content for obvious reasons).
+It has been extremely simplified and can be shared with everyone.
+It is a basic Video Search Engine that extracts content from Youtube videos based on a set of keywords.
 It collects the caption of a given video and applies a basic text search.
-Easily customizable it's a great starting point if you want to build your own video search engine.
+Easily customizable, it's a great starting point if you want to build your own video search engine.
 You can apply your own search algorithm in the extractData() function as shown below in ExtractService.java

 		...